Sandesh Prabhudesai: Early and personal life

+Sandesh Prabhudesai was born on 15 August 1960.
 Prabhudesai's parents Manohar and Shobha were freedom fighters, hailing from Loliem, Canacona.
 He has been an activist, right from his student days.
 He was active as a student leader of Progressive Students Union (PSU), Goa, in the 1970s and 1980s.
 In the 1990s, he was part of the group that advocated for a free and fair Goa Right to Information Act (GRIA) of 1997.
-He is also actively associated with literary and cultural movement of Goa.
-He also heads ManoShobha Kalaghar Trust, a cultural centre his family has created in his ancestral village of Loliem in Canacona taluka.
+He is also actively associated with the literary and cultural movement of Goa.
+He also heads the ManoShobha Kalaghar Trust, a cultural centre his family has created in his ancestral village of Loliem in Canacona taluka.
 He is married to author Prashanti Talpankar.